pierre-lecocq/prrd/README.md

 Let's take an exemple with Datasources, but it is the same for Archives, Colors, Lines, Areas, ... and so on.

+(Note: each example in the `scripts` folder use a different syntax as a showcase of all different ways to write PRRD scripts)

 ### Object properties

 ```